thibaut-neoledge/azure-docs.fr-fr/articles/vs-azure-tools-virtual-machines-access-from-server-explorer.md

 <properties
-   pageTitle="Accès aux machines virtuelles Azure à partir de l’Explorateur de serveurs | Microsoft Azure" description="Obtenez une présentation de l’affichage, de la création et de la gestion des machines virtuelles Azure dans l’Explorateur de serveurs de Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Accessing Azure Virtual Machines from Server Explorer | Microsoft Azure" description="Get an overview of how to view create and manage Azure virtual machines (VMs) in Server Explorer in Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"